quicwg/base-drafts/.github/ISSUE_TEMPLATE/quic-draft-issue.md

 Before opening an issue, please familiarise yourself with the QUIC WG [Contribution Guidlines](https://github.com/quicwg/base-drafts/blob/master/CONTRIBUTING.md) and [Late-Stage Process](https://github.com/quicwg/base-drafts/blob/master/CONTRIBUTING.md#late-stage-process).

 All documents in this repository follow this process.

-Before filing a new issue against these drafts, please consider a few things:
+Before filing a new issue against any of them, please consider a few things:

 * Issues should be just that; issues with our deliverables, **not proposals, questions or support requests**.
 * Please review the issues list to make sure that you aren't filing a duplicate.
 Design issues that revisit a topic where there's already declared consensus (see https://github.com/quicwg/base-drafts/issues?q=is%3Aclosed+label%3Ahas-consensus) need to provide compelling reasons to warrant reopening the discussion.